top of page

 Black, Bold and Beautiful by Louisa

-Black, Bold and Beautiful is a poem written by Louisa Foyle. lived truth in verse a poem born from the inbetween: between girlhood and motherhood between belonging and being displaced between silence and song.
+Black, Bold and Beautiful is a poem written by Louisa Foyle.
+Lived truth in verse. a poem born from the inbetween: between girlhood and motherhood between belonging and being displaced between silence and song.
 It’s about identity not the one given to her but the one she claimed, shaped through resilience rhythm, and radical self love.
 This poem isn’t just words it’s a movement.
-For every young person who was ever labelled for every Black girl who turned survival into art fo
+For every young person who was ever labelled for every Black girl who turned survival into art f

 National Care Leavers Month - Rising as Me Film